Our Mission

 Organization

 Idaho is a leader in the integration of service delivery for health and human services.
 In some states, health and human services is divided into several departments with separate administrations.
 Idaho is fortunate to have these services under one umbrella with a single administration.
 This is not only cost-effective, it allows DHW to more effectively coordinate services for struggling families, so they can achieve self-sufficiency without government support.
-The director has three deputy directors to assist in managing DHW’s business.
-A deputy is responsible for the oversight and coordination of one of three areas:
+The director has four deputy directors to assist in managing DHW’s business.
+A deputy is responsible for the oversight and coordination of one of four areas:

-• Family and Welfare Services
+• Health and Human Services

-• Medicaid, Behavioral Health and Public Health
+• Medicaid and Behavioral Health

-DHW has eight divisions:
+DHW has eleven divisions:

 DivisionAdministrator